Low carb, healthy lasagna made with zucchini noodles and tofu. This vegetarian main is packed with protein and loaded with Italian flavor!

 - At this point you’ll want to preheat your oven to 425°F.

 - Top with another layer of tofu marinara sauce, then zucchini noodles.
-Top with mozzarella cheese and remaining parmesan cheese.
+Top with another layer of the cottage cheese mixture then mozzarella cheese and remaining parmesan cheese.
 Sprinkle top of lasagna with additional salt and pepper.
 Cover with aluminum foil and bake for 25 minutes.
 Remove foil and bake for 20-25 more minutes, a total of 45-50 minutes.
 Lasagna is done when bubbly and all the cheese has melted and started to brown a little.

 - Remove from oven, let cool 5-10 minutes, cut and enjoy.
 Serve with passed parmesan cheese, if desired.